Switching Columns in Excel (Table of Contents)

 - When we drag the entire Column leftwards by pressing the left side of the mouse to bring it to column A, the movement can be traced with a green color outline on Column A. That outline is the result of dragging the column.
 After bringing the cursor there, we should release the mouse.
 The Shift key moves the content to the desired place instead of overwriting the contents of the column where it is moved.

-- After dragging it to the desired location, it looks like this; If you carefully observe, you will see that Column A and B have been swapped.
+- After dragging it to the desired location, it looks like this; If you carefully observe, you will see that Columns A and B have been swapped.
 Column A contents have been replaced by Column B and vice versa.
 So basically, the Column “Customer Name” has shifted towards the right.
 However, the same happened without affecting any other data in the sheet.

 - Now supposedly, we do not use the Shift Key and still try to drag the items, then we will get the following information.
 As you see below, the message pops up – There are already data here.
 Do you want to replace it?
-So, without shifting, if we try to drag the data, then the contents will be replaced instead of shifting places.
+So, without shifting, if we try to drag the data, the contents will be replaced instead of shifting places.
 That’s why we need to use the Shift button from the keyboard.

 Example #3

 - We can move the content of two columns together at the same time.
-For example, we have selected Columns B and C together and repeated the same procedure as explained in example 2, only with a difference that now we are dragging this in-between Column D and E.
+For example, we have selected Columns B and C together and repeated the same procedure as explained in example 2, only with a difference that now we are dragging this in-between Columns D and E.

 Example #4